TrickfireRobotics/Documentation/Top-Level Requirements.md

     * 8.8.1 Define an “obstacle” representing the digging hole and send it to the navigation subsystem.
     * 8.8.2 Return the mining arm to the starting position.
 ### 9. Dumping Subsystem
-* 9.1 As a precondition the rover should be facing east, relatively close to the dumping receptacle.
+* 9.1 As a precondition the rover **shall** be facing east, relatively close to the dumping receptacle.
 * 9.2 The dumping subsystem **shall** perform the localization procedure prior to the start of the  dumping procedure.
 * 9.3 The dumping procedure **shall**:
     * 9.3.1 Orient itself and turn to face east.
     * 9.3.2 Back up to within a set tolerance of the wall, maintaining eastern orientation.
-    * 9.4.3 Raise the mining bin and dump the regolith at a set speed.
+    * 9.3.3 Raise the mining bin and dump the regolith at a set speed.